Surplus Asset Disposition: What It Is and How To Do IT

 Step 8 — Reporting

 Close the loop with clean, auditable records.
 Book the sale, retire the asset in your fixed asset register, and update ledgers to reflect proceeds, write-downs, and disposal costs.
-Tie each transaction to supporting documents—photos, invoices, certificates, chain-of-custody—so finance, audit, and compliance teams have a single source of truth.
+Tie each transaction to supporting documents such as photos, invoices, certificates, and chain-of-custody records so finance, audit, and compliance teams have a single source of truth.

 Here are some KPIs to report